cheminfo/eln-docs/docs/20_samples/10_sample-edition/molecule/README.md

 In a molecular formula, it is possible to define multiple components, isotopes, non natural isotopic abundance as well as to use groups and parenthesis.
 - isotopes will be placed in brackets, e.g. [13C], C[2H]Cl3
-- non natural abundance will be specified in curly brackets, e.g. C{50,50}10 means that we have a ratio 50:50 between 12C and 13C.
+- non natural abundance will be specified in curly brackets, e.g. C{50,50}10 means that you have 10 carbons and a ratio 50:50 between 12C and 13C.
 - group abbreviation: you may use in molecular formula groups like Ala, Et, Ph, etc...
 - multiple components should be separated by '.', e.g. Et3N .
 HCl
 - hydrates on non-integer molecular formula may be specified with numbers in front of the MF, e.g. CaSO4 .
 1.5 H2O.